omarsaad7/E-commerce-demo/README.md

 * [Back-end](https://e-commerce-demo-api.herokuapp.com/)

-Note: Heroku makes the app sleeps after a while of not using it.
+Note: Heroku free deployment used makes the app sleeps after a while of not using it.
 So backend deployment takes a little bit longer time for the first api call as it starts the application

 ## Run and test app on your local machine